 This post may contain affiliate links.
 Read disclosure policy.

-Sopapilla cheesecake bars take what we love about classic cheesecake bars and add in some elements of a sopapillas recipe!
-We use crescent roll dough to layer the cheesecake bottom and top, then sprinkle the top crust with cinnamon sugar or honey.
+Sopapilla cheesecake bars take what we love about classic cheesecake bars and add that warm, bakery-style twist you get from a sopapillas recipe.
+Pillsbury crescent dough makes the layers easy, with a creamy cheesecake center and a buttery top that bakes up golden, especially with a simple cinnamon sugar finish and a drizzle of honey.

 Ingredient Notes